 For example, you should outline how your logo design should be used against different background colors, and you’d want to write out which fonts are acceptable for headers, body paragraphs, captions, and other text.
 It's always a good idea to be exhaustive with your list of specifications because this will set the precedent for all future branded images, content, and usage of your logo in any given context.

 This might seem like overkill, especially if you’re a small marketing team.
-But having all the acceptable usages written out ensures that any new team members get the same guidelines, and anyone with questions can double-check the same visual standards – if resources are tight, a brand strategy agency could be another option for you.
+But having all the acceptable usages written out ensures that any new team members get the same guidelines, and anyone with questions can double-check the same visual standards.

 💡 With Chameleon, you can set your own brand colors to ensure consistency in your in-app messaging.